gdbroman/broman.blog/about.md

 The complicated answer is that I can't _not_ write.

-That I begin to rot if I go more than one day without writing.
+🧠 That I begin to rot if I go more than one day without writing.
 Like as if my thoughts are tangling themselves into a big knot up there.
-It's like a weird kind of therapy.
+It's a weird form of therapy.

-Accordingly, **I don't run any ads or analytics on here - nor will I ever.** The goal is authentic expression.
+Accordingly, I don't run any ads or analytics on here - nor will I ever.
+The goal is authentic expression.

 ## Err...Who are you?

 Who am I?
-That's a tough one.
+That’s a tough one.

-I'm gonna have to come back for a more definite answer.
+I’m gonna have to come back for a more definite answer.

 ## What's your day job?

-I'm an indiehacker, which means I code stuff on the internet.
+💻 I'm an indie hacker, which means I code stuff on the internet.

 I'm also an engineering student in my spare time, currently based in cold Stockholm.

-Here's me being a bit more professional: [My Portfolio](https://gustafbroman.github.io){:target="_blank"}.
+Here's me being a bit more professional: [Portfolio](https://gustafbroman.github.io){:target="_blank"}.

-## What's been your greatest realization in life?

-That no one really knows what's going on.
-We just vary in our ability to pretend we do.
-But really...no one does.

-This has made me freer to try new things and more daring to ask stupid questions.

 ## Okay.
 How do I reach out?

-If you have any inquiries or propositions, you may reach out to the following email adress: contact@gustafdbroman.com
+Send me an email: [contact@gustafdbroman.com](mailto:contact@gustafdbroman.com).

+☕️ Wanna chat?
+I'm always up for meeting new people.
+Include [Coffee] in the subject line and we can work something out.

 ## What Wordpress theme is this?

-This website is not running on slow and bloated Wordpress.
-I coded my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages.
+This website is not running bloated Slowpress.
+I created my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages.

 Like what you see?
 Good news: This website is open source!
 You can find the source code [here](https://github.com/gustafbroman/broman.blog){:target="_blank"}.

-## Are you writing these questions to yourself?

-Maybe, no comment.

-Shoot.

-## Moving on...What do you write about?

-I've gradually come to realize that all of my goals can be traced back to two more grandiose ones.

-A mission statement for life, if you will.

-Namely, to

-1. Understand life
-2. Be useful

-## I asked what you write about not your freaking mission statement

-But they're the same!
-Don't you see?

-It's what every article on here originate from.

-## What a megalomaniac!

-Although this is a _personal_ website, it's not about me - or at least, that's not my goal.

-The aim here is to discuss _ideas_.
-Ideas which possibly can be helpful to all of us.

-So if any of this seems interesting to you, feel free to read the blog; and join me on a journey of [figuring out life](/no-roof-over-head-no-ground-under-foot).
+## What's been your greatest realization in life?

+That no one really knows what's going on.
+We just vary in our ability to pretend we do.
+But really...no one does.

+This has made me freer to try new things and more daring to ask stupid questions.